samruddhisr4/Agentic-AI-Tutor/Readme.md

 2. **Check Google Cloud project settings** - Ensure the Generative Language API is enabled
 3. **Verify billing status** - Check that your Google Cloud project has billing enabled

+### Common Deployment Issues:

+1. **Version Compatibility**: Make sure you're using compatible versions of langchain packages
+2. **Port Binding**: Ensure your application binds to the correct port on deployment platforms
+3. **Environment Variables**: Verify all required environment variables are set

-See our detailed [Troubleshooting Guide](docs/troubleshooting.md) for more help.
+See our detailed [Troubleshooting Guide](docs/troubleshooting.md) and [Deployment Guide](DEPLOYMENT.md) for more help.

 ## 🤝 Contributing